codedocecode/ConcurrencyLab/Exercises.md

 ﻿# 🧪 ConcurrencyLab – Exercises & Challenges

-Este cuaderno te guía misión por misión para experimentar y aprender **concurrencia, asincronía y paralelismo en C# (.NET)**.
-Recuerda siempre **predecir el resultado antes de ejecutar** y anotar tus observaciones.
+This notebook guides you **mission by mission** to experiment and learn
+**concurrency, asynchrony, and parallelism in C# (.NET)**.
+Always **predict the outcome before running** and take notes of your observations.

 ---

 ## 🏆 Completion status

-- Level 1 completed: ⬜
+- [ ] Level 1 completed
-- Level 2 completed: ⬜
+- [ ] Level 2 completed
-- Level 3 completed: ⬜
+- [ ] Level 3 completed
-- Level 4 completed: ⬜
+- [ ] Level 4 completed

-> A level is completed only when all missions are understood, not just executed.
+> A level is considered completed only when all missions are understood, not just executed.

 ---